fioncat/warden/README.md

 ## Usage

 You should create a file `.warden.yaml` under your project to configure the warden jobs.
-Each job describes the files that warden needs to watch and the scripts that need to be executed.
+Each job describes the files that needs to watch and the scripts that need to be executed.

 A `job` contains three stages: